krishnanlab/txt2onto/README.md

-# Systematic tissue annotations of –omics samples by modeling unstructured metadata
+# Systematic tissue annotations of genomic samples by modeling unstructured metadata

 This repo is the home of `txt2onto`, a Python utility for classifying unstructured text to terms in a tissue ontology using NLP-ML – a combination of natural language processing (NLP) and machine learning (ML).
-Also in this repo are NLP-ML models trained to perform the tissue classification along with demo scripts and extensive documentation.
-Given an input file where each line is a piece of text to be classified, the `txt2onto` utility will perform the necessary text preprocessing, create an embedding for each piece of text, and then run each embedding through our pre-trained tissue models.
+Also in this repo are our fully trained NLP-ML models to perform the tissue classification on unstructured text.
+We have included sample inputs and outline the use of NLP-ML with a demo script.

 The NLP-ML method is described in this [preprint](https://doi.org/10.1101/2021.05.10.443525) `bioRxiv DOI: 10.1101/2021.05.10.443525`.

 ## More Info

 There are currently >1.3 million human –omics samples that are publicly available.
 However, this valuable resource remains acutely underused because discovering samples, say from a particular tissue of interest, from this ever-growing data collection is still a significant challenge.
 The major impediment is that sample attributes such as tissue/cell-type of origin are routinely described using non-standard, varied terminologies written in unstructured natural language.
-Here, we provide a natural-language-processing-based machine learning approach (NLP-ML) to infer tissue and cell-type annotations for –omics samples based only on their free-text metadata.
+Here, we provide a natural-language-processing-based machine learning approach (NLP-ML) to infer tissue and cell-type annotations for genomic samples based only on their free-text metadata.
 NLP-ML works by creating numerical representations of sample text descriptions and using these representations as features in a supervised learning classifier that predicts tissue/cell-type terms in a structured ontology.
 Our approach significantly outperforms representative methods of existing state of the art approaches to addressing the sample annotation problem.
 We have also demonstrated the biological interpretability of tissue NLP-ML models using an analysis of their similarity to each other and an evaluation of their ability to classify tissue- and disease-associated biological processes based on their text descriptions alone.

-Previous studies have shown that the molecular profiles associated with –omics samples are highly predictive of a variety of sample attributes.
+Previous studies have shown that the molecular profiles associated with genomic samples are highly predictive of a variety of sample attributes.
 Using transcriptome data, we have shown that NLP-ML models can be nearly as accurate as expression-based models in predicting sample tissue annotations.
-However, the latter (models based on –omics profiles) need to be trained anew for each –omics experiment type.
+However, the latter (models based on genomic profiles) need to be trained anew for each genomic experiment type.
 On the other hand, once trained using any text-based gold-standard, approaches such as NLP-ML can be used to classify sample descriptions irrespective of sample type.
 We demonstrated this versatility by using NLP-ML models trained on microarray sample descriptions to classify RNA-seq, ChIP-seq, and methylation samples without retraining.

 Here, we provide the fully trained models and a simple utility script for users to leverage the predictive power of NLP-ML to annotate their text corpora of interest for 346 tissues and cell-types from [UBERON](https://www.ebi.ac.uk/ols/ontologies/uberon).
 These NLP-ML models are trained using our full gold standard.
 As a note: in our manuscript, we discussed the results of models who had sufficient training data in the gold standard for at least 3-fold CV.
 The remaining models were not discussed or examined in detail in our work due to lack of sufficient labeled samples.
 We have included trained models for all available tissues and cell-types so as to provide users with the maximum amount of predictive capability.
 However, it should be noted that some models included in this repository have very little training data (i.e., small number of positively labeled examples) and thus may provide inaccurate annotations.
 The full list of cross-validated models can be found [here](https://github.com/krishnanlab/txt2onto/blob/main/gold_standard/CrossValidatedModels.txt), and the full list of models presented in our paper can be found [here](https://github.com/krishnanlab/txt2onto/blob/main/gold_standard/ManuscriptModels.txt).